hugomarins/flashcard-repetition-history/README.md

 This allows you to spot interesting patterns.
 For example, do cards with red borders (reviewed late) also tend to have red fills (forgotten)?
 If so, it's a strong sign that punctuality is key for that topic!

+## The Final Square: Current Repetition State

+To the far right of the history, separated by a thin vertical bar, is a single square that represents the card's **current state**.
+Unlike the other squares, this one does not show a past review.
+Instead, it tells you about the review you are about to do.

+Its visual language is different:

+ * __Fill Color = Current Overdueness__: The fill color of this square is dedicated to showing how overdue the card is right now.
+It uses the same color scale as the overdue borders (Blue for on-time, progressing to Yellow, Orange, and Red for increasing lateness).
+This helps you see at a glance if you're on time for the current review.

 ## Hovering for Details: The Analytics
 Hovering over any square reveals a detailed breakdown of that review session.